sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 [^6]:
-    This is a relatively straightforward argument, but at the same time, I haven't seen it anywhere in the compressed sensing literature previously (and this literature applied singular value thresholding for *almost everything* one could).
+    This is a relatively straightforward argument, but at the same time, I haven't seen it anywhere in the compressed sensing literature previously (and this literature applied singular value thresholding to *almost everything* one could).
     If you know of a reference that has applied this previously, please let me know!

 [^7]: